cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ![Suite runner with green button](/go_test_debug_suite.png)

 Note that you can only launch debug for all of the suite's test methods and not just a single one (as is possible with a simple test).
-A sollution to this is to create more granular suites, for example using one or more test suites per file.
+A solution to this is to create more granular suites, for example using one or more test suites per file.

 ## Next up